satansdeer/satansdeer.github.com/content/legacy-posts/skills-of-an-effective-developer/index.md

 __Example:__

 Maria is a freelance developer.
-And she just got her first project.
+And she got her first project.

 She had a call with her customer and they discussed the project in every detail.
 The tasks seems clear.
 Maria gives some estimation to a customer and starts coding.